jtiscione/e-paper-frame/README.md

 dithering on the result.
 There are also tools for scribbling, drawing boxes, and adding text.

-When you are ready you can render the image on the display, the app will format the image data into one HLSB buffer per color (excluding white) and send the data base-64 encoded to the Pico W via HTTP POST.
+When you are ready you can render the image on the display, the app will send the encoded image data to the Pico W using a series of HTTP POST requests.

-The Pico W needs a file device.txt containing one of the following strings:
+To identify the e-ink device, the Pico W needs a file named device.txt containing one of the following device codes:

 EPD_2in9_B       (for the 2.9 inch red/black/white display)
 EPD_3in7         (for the 3.7 inch black / dark gray / light gray / white display)